PatKnauer/redpitaya/README.md

 # redpitaya PID web application

-an adaption of the PTB-PID by Fenskered_pitaya_top.bit
+an adaption of the PTB-PID by Fenske

 by Patrick Knauer for the MPIK